Rebecca Tope

-Rebecca Tope is a British crime novelist and journalist.
+Rebecca Tope is an English crime novelist and journalist.
 She is the author of three murder mystery series, featuring the fictional characters of Den Cooper, a Devon police detective; Drew Slocombe, a former nurse, now an undertaker; Thea Osborne, a house sitter in the Cotswolds; and Persimmon Brown, a florist in the Lake District.
 Tope is also ghost writer of the novels based on the ITV series Rosemary and Thyme.

 Life and career

 Rebecca Tope was born on 2 October 1948, in Worcestershire, and has lived in many parts of England since then.
 She has nearly 40 crime novels in print, published by Allison & Busby.
 Her two main series are set in the Cotswolds and the Lake District, both featuring amateur female detectives.

 She lives on a smallholding in Herefordshire, but has had no livestock for some years.
 The acres have been returned to the wildlife, which includes a lot of brambles and thistles.

 She founded a small press, Praxis Books, in 1992, which has concentrated almost exclusively on reissuing the works of Sabine Baring-Gould (1834–1924).
 She has also written and published a definitive biography of Baring-Gould.

 Tope's hobbies mainly centre around wool, antique auctions and travel.